Refined enumerations of alternating sign triangles: Roots of and

-The above conjecture implies for Motzkin paths that their weight function has certain integer roots depending on the number of consecutive north-east steps at the beginning of the path.
+For Motzkin paths, the above conjecture implies that the weight function has certain integer roots that depend on the number of consecutive north-east steps at the beginning of the path.
 We can prove the above conjecture for $i=1,2$, however our proof technique does not extend to $i>2$.\\

-\begin{prop} Let $S$ be a centred Catalan set, then the following holds:
+\begin{prop} Let $S$ be a centred Catalan set.
+Then the following holds:

 \end{prop}